-During speaking engagements at construction safety conferences, not many hands go up, Cal Beyer says, when he asks groups of construction professionals if Narcan is on their jobsites.
+During speaking engagements at construction safety conferences, not many hands go up, Cal Beyer, vice president of Workforce Risk and Worker Well Being at CSDZ in Minneapolis, Minn., says, when he asks groups of construction professionals if Narcan is on their jobsites.
 When asking the same question using “anonymous polling software,” typically just a few organizations say they deploy the drug kits to their jobsites, adds the vice president of workforce risk and worker wellbeing at CSDZ, a longtime advocate for mental wellbeing in the construction industry.

 The absence of a national database or tracking system by the Associated General Contractors (AGC), labor unions or other organizations indicating how many contractors provide Narcan on construction sites makes it hard to know how prevalent it is industry-wide.
 “We don’t have a national policy or standard practice on the use of Narcan on jobsites,” an AGC spokeswoman says.